-The tuition and fees at the College are maintained at the lowest possible cost consistent with satisfactory service.
-Tuition and fees paid by the student cover less than one-third of the total cost of operating the College.
-The remainder comes from endowment, contributions, the alumni and friends of the College, and grants from government agencies, private foundations, and corporations.
+The tuition and fees at the College are maintained at the lowest possible cost consistent with comparable institutions.
+Tuition and fees, endowment, earnings, unrestricted contributions, the alumni and friends of the College, and grants from government agencies, private foundations, and corporations comprise the operational funding for the College.

-In estimating the total cost of attending Tougaloo College, students should include expenses for books and supplies at the rate of approximately \$1,300 per academic year.
+In estimating the total cost of attending Tougaloo College, students should include expenses for books and supplies at the rate of approximately \$1,400 per academic year.
 The cost of travel, clothing, and personal items is not included in the tuition package.
 Fees will be published annually.